 We teamed up with our colleagues at Good Food Magazine to ensure our tests were as accurate, fair, and useful as possible.
 With their culinary knowledge and our reviewing expertise we’ve found the best gas BBQs for every garden.
 Each review has a detailed list of pros and cons for clarity and has been rated according to set up and assembly, ease of use, cooking results and value for money.
-Only the standout gas BBQs have made our list, so you can buy with confidence.
+From 2026, you’ll only see newly awarded Best Buy badges on gas barbecues that score 4.5 out of 5 or higher.
+Anything rated 3.5 or above will still feature in our ‘Best of the rest’ list.

 Jump to: